 *Omaha is a collection of many diverse neighborhoods including: Little Italy, North Omaha, South Omaha, Florence, Benson, Dundee,

-Gold Coast, Hanscom Park, Joslyn Castle, Field Club, and West Omaha
+Gold Coast, Aksarben, Hanscom Park, Joslyn Castle, Field Club, and West Omaha

-So what does this have to do with web design or our "Omaha Web Design" philosophy?
+So what does this have to do with web design search engine optimization and our "Omaha Web Design" and "Omaha SEO" philosophy?

 Little Mountain Web Design will work hard to help strengthen your online presence to adapt and be resilient to changes in the online environment, including search engine algorithms.
 We are proud to call Omaha home and call ourselves an Omaha web designer.

-While Little Mountain Web Design takes on projects anywhere in the USA and beyond, we focus on the Omaha area with Omaha web design and understanding the complexities of the Omaha online marketing and advertising.
+While Little Mountain Web Design takes on projects anywhere in the USA and beyond, we focus on the Omaha area with Omaha web design and understanding the complexities of the Omaha online marketing, SEO landscape and advertising.